 Enter any social media links that you want to appear on every page of your platform.

-Set up your defaults for the volunteer experience, including the user view, the value of a volunteer hour (for resumes) if not using your state's rate, team signup requirements.
+Establish your default settings for the volunteer experience, including the user view, the value of a volunteer hour (for resumes) if not using your state's rate, team signup requirements.

 Set up the state and counties that your organization serves.

 Decide if you want agency contact information to appear in the agency profiles visible to volunteers.
-(Some site managers choose not to show this information as a way of preventing volunteers from "signing up" via a phone call or an email.
+(Some site managers choose not to show this information as a way of preventing volunteers from "signing up" via a phone call or an email.)
+Enter this setting in your Main Settings area.

 Think About Language Overrides